Sint Maarten travel advice

 Ferries

 There are only private ferry services in Sint Maarten.
-Ferry services are available to Anguilla, Saint Eustatius, Saint Kitts and Nevis, Saba and Saint Barthélemy.
+Ferry services are available to Anguilla, Sint Eustatius, Saint Kitts and Nevis, Saba and Saint-Barthélemy.

 Air travel